Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

-*	R script: One can replace/modify the current R script 'RScriptForNYCTaxi.R' that is kept in the script folder among the files that were copied from the public repository.
-For changing the name of the script file or modifying the arguments, changes must be edited in the 'ADF-Rserver-apache-spark-pipeline.template.json' in the Data Pipeline section.
+*	R script: One can replace/modify the R scripts too, for example in the training pipeline, we run `RScriptForNYCTaxi.R`.
+This script is kept in the script folder among the files that were copied from the public repository.
+For changing the name of the script file or modifying the arguments, changes must be edited in the `ADF-Rserver-apache-spark-pipeline.template.json` in the Data Pipeline section.
 Figure 2 shows the relevant section from the ARM template.

 ```
 "activities": [